AdobeDocs/target-developers/src/pages/before-implement/delivery-api-overview/notifications.md

 # Notifications

 Notifications should be fired when a prefetched mbox or view has been visited or rendered to the end user.

-In order for notifications to be fired off for the right mbox or view, please be sure to keep track of the corresponding `eventToken` for each mbox or view.
-Notifications with the right `eventToken` for the corresponding mboxes or views are required to be fired in order for reporting to be reflected correctly.
+In order for notifications to be fired off for the right mbox or view, be sure to keep track of the corresponding `eventToken` for each mbox or view.
+Notifications with the correct `eventToken` for the corresponding mboxes or views are required to be fired in order for reporting to be reflected correctly.

 ## Notifications for Prefetched Mboxes